 - Use any and all data you have on your current customers, looking at which provide the most value to your company

-- Consult your website’s analytic data to determine where your visitors live, how they’re landing on your site, and what content they engage with when they get there
+- Consult your website’s analytic data.
+Use it to determine where your visitors live, how they’re landing on your site, and what content they engage with

-- Reach out to your current customers with surveys and questionnaires to gather the more in-depth information that couldn’t possibly be discovered by assessing “on paper” metrics
+- Reach out to your current customers with surveys and questionnaires.
+They help to gather the more in-depth information that couldn’t possibly be discovered by assessing “on paper” metrics

 Again, the more you know about who you intend to market your brand to, the better you’ll be able to do so.